Reflection on an Internship by Faith Kelley

 - Experience leading groups of young people in an experiential education or service-learning context

-- Basic construction skills
+- Basic construction and/or gardening skills

 To apply, send by e-mail your resume, cover letter, and three references to: